Plant Assessment Form

 Describe key reproductive characteristics:

-A single mature N. tenuissima plant can produce between 70,000–100,000 seeds annually, with up to 90% of the seeds germinating within their first two years, however small numbers can persist in excess of seven years (Humphries and Florentine 2021).
+A single mature N. tenuissima plant can produce between 70,000–100,000 seeds annually, with up to 90% of the seeds germinating within their first two years, however small numbers can persist for over seven years (Humphries and Florentine 2021).
 Seeds are between 2 - 3mm long with a bristle-like appendage that is 4.5 - 9cm long extending from the end of the seed (Northern Territory Government of Australia 2017).
 N. tenuissima can cross-pollinate and self-pollinate (Humphries and Florentine 2021; Mapaura et al 2020).
 Flowering occurs August to February in Australia (Queensland Government 2016).
-[Uncertain if August to February is window of time or sustained flowering within a population.
-Left this unknown in the reproductive worksheet and still scored A.]

 In addition to the high seed production, vegetative regeneration has also been reported for this species with the presence of a bud bank.
 Nassella tenuissima produces 12 to 20 active buds per tiller or culm annually, allowing for vegetative regeneration after disturbance events (Russell 2007).